multisensorylb/stats506/README.md

 2. I found B0 3.948800, 0.010034 and -3.928731 respectively, instead of 3.267099 , -0.988679 and -5.244457.
 And B1 values are the same.
 I also try to use your code from the draft code and the corrected part you noted.
 The results are the same as mine.
 3. I do the anova test for the three models (mean, +1 SD and -1SD), the result is shown below.
 I am not sure if there is something wrong, or the anova test is not appropriate here.
 Jingyan

+From Karthik to Jingyan:
+HI Jingyan,
+The original draft code that I had uploaded had a slight error.
+The moderator is the one that needs to be analyzed at one SD below and above mean.
+I think in the draft code, I set the independent variable to be one SD below and above mean by mistake.
+The corrected part of the code is below (for diastole).

+I think I did not center the DBD100 variable in my resutls.
+I centered it now and got the same results as you for both B0 and B1.
+Karthik